 President Biden signed the bipartisan $1.2 trillion Infrastructure Investment and Jobs Act into law on Nov.
 15, 2021.
 Below is a detailed summary of the major provisions impacting states.
-You can also watch a NCSL staff briefing for legislators and legislative staff providing a deep dive on the bill.
+You can also watch a NCSL staff briefing for legislators and legislative staff providing a deep dive on the bill or just access the slide deck here.
 Check back for updates as new information is released by the federal government.

 Surface Transportation—The bill includes the combination of a new long-term surface transportation reauthorization, largely based upon the bills passed by the Senate Environment and Public Works Committee (roads and bridges) and Commerce (safety and freight), combined with a number of new grant programs (formula and competitive) and increased funding for existing programs (competitive).
 The bill both retains much of existing federal-aid highway program that provides federal funds to states through formula funding while also significantly increasing the amount of federal funds compared to the last surface transportation reauthorization passed in 2015.
 The bill’s authorization for the main federal-aid highway programs would be $52.5 billion in fiscal year (FY) 2022, increasing 2% every year and reaching $56.8 billion in FY 2026, from the Highway Trust Fund (HTF).
 The five-year total would be $273.2 billion.

 In addition to a full surface transportation reauthorization, the bill includes funding for new and existing grant programs, outside of the federal-aid highway program: